dart-lang/language/working/macros/feature-specification.md

 Phase three macros can add new supporting declarations to the surrounding scope, but these are private to the macro generated code, and never show up in introspection APIs.
-These macros can fully introspect on any type reachable from the declarations they are applied to, including introspecting on members of classes, etc.
+These macros can fully introspect on any type reachable from the declarations they are applied to without introducing application ordering constraints as in Phase 2.

 ## Macro declarations